 Many people come here because they want hair that works on ordinary days, not just when it has been professionally styled.
 A social media photo can’t show how a cut settles after weeks, how it responds to weather, or how it holds up when time and energy are limited.
 For that reason, images are not a reliable way to explain or demonstrate the work being done.

 Instead of photos, this practice explains its approach clearly and in detail, so people can decide whether it aligns with what they are looking for.
-Client reviews are then available to support what is described in words.
+Client reviews are available to support what is described in words.

 Privacy and Discretion